ahsu1230/mathnavigatorSite/orion/README.md

   user: "root"
   pass: "<YOUR_PASSWORD_GOES_HERE>"
 ```
 Remember the password you saved for MySql?
-Paste that password in between the quotations!
+Paste that password where it says `<YOUR_PASSWORD_GOES_HERE>`!

 After that, go back to the `orion` directory and start the web server with this:
 ```
 go run main.go configs/config_local.yaml
 ```
 You should see a `Listening and serving HTTP on :8080` message.
 It worked!
-Now, you are currently running the Math Navigator webserver locally on your machine.
+Now, you are running the Math Navigator webserver locally on your machine.
 Any HTTP requests to the port number 8080 will be received and responded to by the local webserver!

 ## Test front-end web application (Admin)
 From here, open a new Terminal tab/window.
-Use `cd` to travers to `sites/admin`.
+Use `cd` to traverse to `sites/admin`.

 Run these commands:
 ```
 npm install
 npm run start
 ```
-This will run another webserver (this time at port 8081) which will host this website.
+This will run another webserver (this time on port 8081) which will host this website.
-Now, if you go to http://localhost:8081 in an Internet browser like Chrome, you should be able to see the Admin website!
+Now, if you go to http://localhost:8081 in an Internet browser, you should be able to see the Admin website!

 For future reference, `npm run start` creates a development version of the website application.
 If you need to create a "production" version (in other words, a version for consumers), run this command: